Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – Photo: Max Funkner

 – Linear modules.
 These are the updated units.
-Not sure if the previous version had any issues, I saw some reviewers shaking the print bed checking for robustness.
+I’m not sure if the previous version had any issues.
+I saw some reviewers shaking the print bed to check for robustness.
 I can say that my assembled bed felt very stable.

 Linear Modules and Axes Converters